Indicia-Team/indicia-docs/administrating/warehouse/warehouse-installation.rst

 inserted it, or someone with warehouse Core Admin privileges, or someone with Site Admin privileges on the attribute value's website.

-To enable attribute value encryption functionality, edit your `application/config/indicia.php` file and find the config value `attribute_encryption_key` or add it if it does not exist.
+During installation, the installer should auto-generate cryptographic keys for the attribute value encryption in `application/config/indicia.php`.
+If you prefer to specify your own key, or you are upgrading an existing warehouse to support encryption from pre-version 9.20, edit your `application/config/indicia.php` file and find the config value `attribute_encryption_key` or add it if it does not exist.
 You need to set it to a random string - best practice is to generate a base64 string as follows - the exact command needed may depend on your OS:

 .. code-block:: bash